kevinqnb/academiclm/README.md

 **Parse and analyze scientific research papers with large language models.**

 *NOTE:* This project is a work in progress, and only a portion of it is shared here for the purpose of communicating my work.
-I kindly ask that you please be respectful of the content — it is shared for viewing and discussion only.
+I kindly ask that you please be respectful of the content, for now it is shared for viewing and discussion only.

 This library implements a system for extracting insights from scientific papers (which are in the form of pdfs) using large language models.
 Specifically, we apply local and open source LLMs towards organized tasks for: